Ballad Health

 Ballad Health is a chain of hospitals headquartered in Johnson City, Tennessee.
-It includes facilities in Tennessee, and Virginia.
+It includes facilities in Tennessee and Virginia.
+Some of its locations are also urgent care centers and primary care locations.
+They operate a blood bank, named Marsh Regional Blood Center.

 The healthcare system's website states that its service area includes 29 counties, some of which are in Kentucky and North Carolina.